 HOW DO I KNOW WHICH DISPOSABLE FOODWARE PRODUCTS MEET THE CITY’S REQUIREMENTS FOR COMPOSTING?

 The City will provide more specific information about approved products, and food providers can visit this website to search for specific products or vendors that provide compostable materials: https://www.bpiworld.org/Find-Certified-Products.

 To comply with the Foodware Ordinance, disposable foodware products must be able to be composted through the City’s available composting and green waste collection programs and include no intentionally added fluorinated chemicals.
 There are some plastic products that are marketed as biodegradable or compostable, meaning, they break down and decompose in the environment.
-However, the Foodware Ordinance would not allow any plastic products, even if they are biodegradable, because these do not break down well in the City’s commercial green waste program.
+However, the Foodware Ordinance does not allow any plastic products, even if they are marketed as biodegradable or compostable, because these do not break down well in the City’s commercial green waste program.
 To make sure the disposable foodware you provide in the future will work in the City’s composting system, look for products that:

 - Are BPI Certified.